PatrycjaBochnak/PatrycjaBochnak/README.md

 🌊 based in gdynia, poland

-💻 Welcome to my gitHub
+💻 welcome to my gitHub

-📈 I'm increasing my skills in react
+📈 i'm increasing my skills in react js